 So, in order to give your body enough of the good kind, it’s important to find a probiotic supplement that meets this minimum requirement.

 Different probiotics have different benefits, so finding the best one for your particular needs is super important.
 While most probiotics will have some sort of good effect on your health, knowing which strains are best for your particular issues can maximise their effect on your body.

 While most supplements have the benefits listed on the box or bottle, this is not always representative of the exact effect, so make sure to consult your health professional.

 You don’t have to take a tablet every day to get your daily dose of probiotics.
-There are many delicious and healthy foods that naturally contain great bacteria, so it can be handy to include a good serving of these in your diet.
-Fermented foods such as yoghurt, kefir, sauerkraut, tempeh and kimchi are usually full of good bacteria and can easily be added to dishes such as salads, stir-fries, wraps or sandwiches.
+There are many delicious and healthy foods that naturally contain great bacteria, so it can be helpful to include a good serving of these in your diet.
+Foods that are rich in good bacteria include yoghurt, kefir, sauerkraut, tempeh and kimchi.
+Try adding one of these to your sandwich, wrap, salad or stir-fry!

-It’s important to note, however, that if fermented foods are over-processed, the good bacteria may no longer be alive.
+It’s important to note, however, that good bacteria may no longer be alive if the fermented food is over-processed.
 Therefore, it’s best to find a brand of fermented food that is as natural as possible, ensuring you can get all the amazing probiotic benefits from it along the way.